-Depending on the exact stage of the procedure the following variables can be implemented: emailFrom, This indicates the sender userNameLast, This entry shows the surname of the TIM user userNameFirst, This variable represents the given name of the current TIM user nodeName, The name of the node that should be signaled is provided in this section nodeEndDate, This displays the date when this node was terminated.
+Depending on the exact stage of the procedure the following variables can be implemented: emailFrom, This indicates the sender userNameLast, This entry shows the surname of the T!M user userNameFirst, This variable represents the given name of the current T!M user nodeName, The name of the node which should be signalled is provided in this section nodeEndDate, This displays the date when this node was terminated.
 This variable is meant to be used only after termination of a node when trying to signal nodeEndTime, This indicates the point in time when this node was terminated.
 This variable is intended to be used only after termination of a node when trying to signal lastUserNameLast, This shows the surname of the user who terminated the node.
-This is supposed to be used only when trying to signal after termination of a node lastUserNameFirst, This displays the given name of the user who terminated the node.
-This is this meant to be used for signalling only after the termination of a node
+This is supposed to be used only when trying to signal afer termination of a node lastUserNameFirst, This displays the given name of the user who terminated the node.
+Only after termination of a node is this meant to be used for signalling

-After sending the signal, the following variables are also available: nodename-lastActor nodename-isignalDateTime (Format: "yyyy-MM-dd HH:mm:ss")
+After sending the signal the following variables are also available: nodename-lastActor nodename-signalDateTime (Format: "yyyy-MM-dd HH:mm:ss")